S Corp Fees: Everything You Need to Know

 Choosing Between an S Corp and a Limited Liability Company (LLC)

 One of the main advantages of becoming an S corporation or LLC is that both of them will keep your personal assets safe from creditors.
 Also, they make it possible for you to avoid paying corporate and personal taxes.
-However, an S corp differs from an LLC in that its owners pay themselves salaries and get dividends from its profits.
+However, an S corp differs from an LLC in that its owners pay themselves salaries and get dividends from their profits.
 An LLC, on the other hand, is a “pass-through” entity, meaning that all its earnings and expenses will be reported on its operator's personal income tax returns.

 Both S corp and LLC are entitled to tax deductions for pre-tax expenses such as: